ExpDev07/BSwear/README.md

         // Return edited/filtered message!
         return result.toString();
     }

     /**
+     * Provide a priority for this filter.
+Should it have a final say
+     * in the outcome?
+Use HIGHEST or MONITOR (monitor should not modify outcome, just analyze).
+     */
+    @Override
+    public FilterPriority getPriority() {
+        return FilterPriority.MONITOR;
+    }

+    /**
      * Optionally, you can also provide a name
      */
     @Override
     public String getName() {
         return "test_filter by ExpDev";